qianntong/IntermodalTerminalSimulation/README.md

 ## Running the Simulation

-To run the simulation, use the following code:
+To run the simulation, use the baseline file under the folder test:

 ```python
 if __name__ == "__main__":